oracle/fmw-kubernetes/docs-source/content/idm-products/oig/prepare-your-environment/_index.md

    type: Opaque
    ```

-1. Create a Kubernetes secret for RCU in the same Kubernetes namespace as the domain, using the `create-weblogic-credentials.sh` script:
+1. Create a Kubernetes secret for RCU in the same Kubernetes namespace as the domain, using the `create-rcu-credentials.sh` script:

    ```bash
    $ cd $WORKDIR/kubernetes/create-rcu-credentials